vk-rv/pvx/readme.md

 ## PVX

 PVX is a PASETO implementation for Go programming language.
-Currently, API is not stabilized and supports only local purpose of version 2 which encrypts claims and authenticates footer (preserving it in base64 encoded plaintext), but the library is under active development, does not have unnecessary dependencies and has greater than 91% of test coverage.
+Currently, API is not stabilized and supports only version 2 but the library is under active development, does not have unnecessary dependencies and has greater than 91% of test coverage.
 Status of this library is experimental.
 You can use https://github.com/o1egl/paseto as more compatible alternative.

 # Go version